-Found in 12 Collections and/or Records:
+Found in 15 Collections and/or Records:

 Ernst J. Lert was a conductor and writer who served as operatic director for the Peabody Conservatory of Music in the 1940s.
 The collection contains two book-length manuscripts by Lert on the subject of opera and operatic history: "Opera on Trial" and "The Opera Complex."

 Gottfried Dietze was a professor at the Johns Hopkins School of Advanced International Studies (SAIS) for 50 years, and was most known for his early work, The Federalist.
 These are the professional papers of Dietze, including, but not limited to, research notes, typed drafts of his writings, correspondence, and teaching materials.

-This collection consists of an essay titled, “The BITCH Manifesto,” considered to be one of the leading texts of the Second Wave Feminist movement, and one of the earliest examples of language reclamation made by a social movement.
+This collection consists of an essay titled, “The Bitch Manifesto,” considered to be one of the leading texts of the Second Wave Feminist movement, and one of the earliest examples of language reclamation made by a social movement.
 The essay was written by Jo Freeman, under her movement name "Joreen," and originally published in 1970.

 Copied from dealer description: "An insightful and favorable review by Galantiere, of the T.S.
 Eliot 1930 translation of "Anabase," a poem by Saint-John Perse.
 Galantiere is known for his translation of major works by Antoine de Saint-Exupery.
 Written by Saint-John Perse, "Anabase" was published in French in 1925."